ngagesdk/ngage-toolchain/README.md

 ## About

-First of all, this is not a leak of the so far unreleased Nokia N-Gage SDK (which was ultimately just an extended Symbian SDK), but a copy of the freely available SDK by Nokia along with a comprehensive system that serves the development of games and applications for the Nokia N-Gage on modern systems.
+First of all, this is not a leak of the so far unreleased Nokia N-Gage SDK (which was ultimately just an extended Symbian SDK), but a comprehensive system that allows the original and freely available Symbian S60v1 SDK to be used with modern tools.

 This toolchain is the core of this project and provides the basis for all projects that build on it.